 We want our children to be knowledge seekers and keepers.

-Knowledge Our curriculum is heavily skills-based, progressive, and effectively meets the needs of all our children.
+Our curriculum is heavily knowledge and skills-based, progressive, and effectively meets the needs of all our children.
 It clearly outlines what the children will learn, know and be able to do during each year in the EYFS.
 We have detailed long-term plans for Nursery 1, Nursery 2 and Reception which carefully map out and sequence the progression of skills and knowledge the children will need to acquire to meet the end-of-year expectations for each year group.
 The careful sequencing of the curriculum allows us to revisit learning to help our children know more, remember more, and do more with their knowledge.

 We teach and provide experiences and opportunities across all seven areas of learning, as well as using strategies to make learning "stick".
 We encourage children to ask questions and develop a thirst for knowledge.
-The key knowledge the children will be taught each half-term relating to their driving theme or topic is mapped out within the medium-term plans for each year group.
-We want our children to be imaginative and creative.
-Spark Our children experience a rich, engaging, and exciting curriculum.
-We use a range of creative approaches when delivering learning experiences to the children which spark their curiosity and enrich their childhood experiences.
-We nurture children's ability to think and express their ideas creatively and imaginatively across themes and topics, seeking solutions to problems, exploring ways to tackle questions, and having their own ideas.
-We harness children's ability to revel in a world of imagination.
-Links with CEOTL - Playing and Exploring - Children investigate and experience things and 'have a go'.
-Creating and Thinking Critically - Children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+Addiotnal key knowledge the children will be taught each half-term relating to their driving theme or topic is mapped out within the medium-term plans for each year group.